-Psychotic disorders are relatively common and severely disabling, although both the illness course and outcome vary greatly among patients.
-Following a first episode of acute psychosis, some patients make a good recovery, whereas others have series of relapses and remissions, or have an unremitting course of the illness.
-To date, however, we are not able to reliably predict the course and outcome of psychosis at an individual level.
+Psychotic disorders are relatively common and severely disabling, although illness onset, course and outcome vary greatly among patients.
+Not all people with a high risk of developing psychosis will develop the disease.
+In addition, following a first episode of acute psychosis, some patients make a good recovery, whereas others have series of relapses and remissions, or have an unremitting course of the illness.
+To date, however, we are not able to reliably predict onset, course and outcome of psychosis at an individual level.
 As such, there is a pressing need to assist clinical decision-making by developing objective methods to predict psychotic episodes and outcomes in order to tailor psychiatric care to the needs of each patient i.e. to provide personalised care.
-Through the current study, we aim to predict illness course and outcome in patients with a first episode of psychosis on the basis of measures of psychopathology, brain structure and function, cognition, and biological markers in blood.
+Through the current study, we aim to predict illness course and outcome in patients with a very high risk of developing psychosis on the basis of measures of psychopathology, brain structure and function, cognition, and biological markers in blood.
 These data will be used to develop and validate a quantitative and objective tool that will enable healthcare professionals to tailor psychiatric care to the particular needs of each patient.